wp-plugins/readable-names/readme.txt

 1. Activate the plugin through the “Plugins” menu in WordPress.
 1. Look for the “Settings” link to configure the options.
 1. Make your own rules on the option page.
+1. Give visitors a hint about your rules.

 == Screenshots ==